kalyboros/ct360task/README.md

 * table helloworlds has columns: id, lang, translation, language

 #### Endpoints
-* /hello which returns html page with hello world headings
+* /hello which returns html page with hello world html headings
 * /hello-rest which receives a text (language) and returns hello world in that language
 * /secure/hello which reroutes user to a login page.
-After a successful login, user can add a new language pair
+After a successful login, user can add a new language pair (he's redirected)
 * /insertPair which receives a json object of a language pair (auto id, language, text) and writes it to db.
 This api is available only to logged in users.
 * /externalTranslation which receives a json object (language from, language to, text) and returns a translation